Parkland Mass Shooting Survivor Emma Gonzalez: Arming School Teachers is ‘Stupid’

 Emma Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, was interviewed by “60 Minutes” and wasted no time in rebuking the idea of training and/or arming school teachers to help protect students in the event of an attack by an active shooter crisis.
 She told news program’s Sharyn Alfonsi that arming teachers was a “stupid” idea, because what if the teacher is shot by the gunman?
 And what becomes of the firearm that was held by the now incapacitated teacher?
 Should a student then become responsible to act?

-Teenager Emma Gonzalez flat-out told Sharyn Alfonsi during a segment of “60 Minutes” that arming teachers in a classroom was “stupid,” and, why asked why, pointed out an inconsistency in budgetary priority with regard to the political reaction to the mass shooting at the Parkland school.
+Teenager Emma Gonzalez flat-out told Sharyn Alfonsi during a segment of CBS’ “60 Minutes” that arming teachers in a classroom was “stupid,” and, why asked why, pointed out an inconsistency in budgetary priority with regard to the political reaction to the mass shooting at the Parkland school.

 “First of all,” she said, “they have — Douglas ran out of paper for, like, two weeks in the school year, and now all a sudden they have $400 million to pay for teachers to get trained to arm themselves?
 Really?
 Really?
 If you have — if you’re a teacher and you have a gun, do you keep it in a lockbox or do you carry it on your person?
 If the teacher dies and the — and a student who’s a good student is able to get the gun, are they now held responsible to shoot the student who’s come into the door?
 I’m not happy with that.”